-Grosvenor Registered Multi-Strategy Fund (TI 2), LLC Financial Highlights (continued)
+Grosvenor Registered Multi-Strategy Fund (TI 1), LLC Financial Highlights (continued)

-- (d) The ratio reflects the expenses including the TI 2 Fund's proportionate share of the expenses of Grosvenor Registered Multi-Strategy Master Fund, LLC. - (e) Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment. - (f) The ratio excludes in-kind transactions.
+(e) Total return is based on the combination of changes in the net asset value per Share and the effect of reinvested dividend income and reinvested capital gains distributions, if any, at the average price paid per Share at the time of reinvestment. (f) The ratio excludes in-kind transactions.